 Air-to-air shots of some of Britain's newest aircraft practising before the big show at Farnborough, Sept 7.

-Air-to-air shots of some of Britain's newest aircraft practising before the big show at Farnborough, Sept 7.
+Background: Air-to-air shots of some of Britain's newest aircraft practising before the big show at Farnborough, Sept 7.
 Two versions of the Folland Gnat are seen - the single-seat fighter and double-seat trainer.

 The Folland Gnat turbo-jet fighter is in service with the Finnish and Indian Air Forces.
 So far the RAF has not ordered the fighter but has called for fourteen trainers for tests.

 The trainer has a 30 per cent greater wing area and a longer fuselage than the fighter model.
 Both have Siddeley Orpheus turbo-jet engines but the modified trainer requires shorter landing and take-off runs.